 St. Jilji Church in the Old Town

 Dating back to the 13th century, St. Jilji is an impressive church set among narrow streets and the much smaller buildings of Old Town.
 Crafted out of Baroque and Gothic architecture, the church features high ceilings and numerous beautiful decorations.
-Even the organ is a favorite of organists and dates to 1737.
+Even the organ is a favourite of organists and dates to 1737.
 Known for its acoustic quality, it is not to be missed.

-National Museum at Wencesias Square
+National Museum at Wenceslas Square

-This museum not only houses beautiful and historical pieces, it also will be the site for classical music concerts on some evenings.
+This museum not only houses beautiful and historical pieces, but it also will be the site for classical music concerts on some evenings.
 Set against the backdrop of a sweeping staircase, these concerts are special and very memorable.

 St. Martin in the Wall Church in the Old Town

 This palace built between 1712 and 1720 is now a museum dedicated to one of the city’s greatest composers, Antonin Dvorak.
-From May until October, the museum puts on numerous classical musical concerts called Wonderful Dvorak.
+From May until October, the museum puts on numerous classical music concerts called Wonderful Dvorak.
 They are performed under the beautiful frescos in the Music Salon.